mmcaulif/Cardio/README.md

 * [ ] Create package!
   * basic implementation done, need to do PyPi and look into further improvements

+* [ ] Implement multibatch sampling for off-policy runner

+* [ ] Add episode length to logger and use the same names as SB3 for easy integration!

 * [ ] Align VectorCollector with Collector
   * Revisit A2C implementation
   * Make Logger compatible with VectorCollector